gjeunen/tombRaider/README.md

 - gapopen: number of gap openings
 - mismatch: number of mismatches

 Use the `--blast-format` parameter to tell *tombRaider* where these fields are located within your BLAST file.
 The `--blast-format` parameter takes in the string provided to `blastn -outfmt` when you executed BLAST via the CLI.
 When downloading BLAST results from the website, this metadata is provided in the first few lines of the downloaded document (line starting with `#`).
-When running blastn via the CLI, we recommend using the following line of code to enable the default option for `--blast-format`:
+When running blastn via the CLI, we recommend using the following line of code:

 ```{code-block} bash
 blastn -query sequences.fasta -outfmt '6 qaccver saccver ssciname staxid length pident mismatch qcovs evalue bitscore qstart qend sstart send gapopen' -max_target_seqs 100 -perc_identity 50 -qcov_hsp_perc 50 -out blastTaxonomy.txt